kbieser/wrangling-genomics/_episodes/08-fly-quality-control.md

 ~~~
 {: .bash}

-The `-t 10`tells the server how many CPU's to utilize while running the command.
-The `-o ../results/fastqc_untrimmed_reads`, directs where the outpus from fastqc should be saved.
+In the FastQC command, the `-t 10`tells the server how many CPU's to utilize while running the command.
+The `-o ../results/fastqc_untrimmed_reads`, directs where the outputs from fastqc should be saved.
 In the past we have used the `mv` command after we ran fastqc, but this method allows the data to be placed in the correct directory upon creation rather than having to move them after the fact.
+It can do this because we prompted it to make the new directory first ensuring it exists.

 Save the script.